 - Load test all static resources to make sure that they are accessed properly without any breaking changes.

 Load Testing Websites That Use CDNs: Conclusion

 Utilizing CDNs to improve website and web application performance is a great way to ensure that your users get a consistent user experience, no matter where they’re located.
 Caching resources on edge servers located around the world minimizes the load requirements on the origin server, helping to decrease latency.
-Try LoadView today and get $20 in load testing credits to get started.
+Try LoadView today and get up to 5 free load tests to get started.
 Or rather take a tour of the solution itself?
 Sign up for a time with one of our performance engineers to walk through the LoadView platform and get all your questions answered.

 Bonus Tip: To make sure your website performs consistently and provide a seamless experience to your users continuously, monitor your websites and applications with the synthetic monitoring solutions from Dotcom-Monitor for a bird-eye view of your entire infrastructure.
 Synthetic monitoring tools emulate real-world user behavior and transactions using scripts.
 With the help of these tools, you can continuously monitor your web application, web pages, third-party services, etc from different geo-locations.
 This will help you proactively identify and resolve issues before they impact your end-user experience.